Frequently Asked Questions

-The Annual Appeal (AAA) is the annual appeal for the funding of extraordinary matters (seminary, priests retiring, Catholic Charities, etc.) from the Archdiocese.
+The Annual Appeal is the appeal for the funding of extraordinary matters (seminary, priests retiring, Catholic Charities, etc.) from the Archdiocese.
 Each parish is given a goal that is determined based on previous years donations.
 If the goal is exceeded money is returned to the Parish.
 The amount returned is a percentage of the donations that exceeded the goal and is determined via a certain formula.
-Our goal this year was $44282.00 and 240 families in the Parish pledged $61690.00.
-Thank you to those who pledged!

 How can I help the St. Mary’s Food Pantry?

 The St. Mary’s Food Pantry is always in need of donations.
 Foodstuffs can be dropped off in the vestibule of the Church after Mass on Saturday nights and Sunday mornings.
 Typical high-need items include canned meat and fish, canned fruits and 100% fruit juice, canned pasta, stew, chili, and other hearty soups, canned tomatoes, vegetables and pasta sauce, pasta, white and brown rice, dried beans, cold cereal, oatmeal and pancake mix, peanut butter and jelly, powdered or evaporated milk, baby food, formula, diapers and pull-ups and paper goods including toliet paper and paper towels.
 There is a need for low-sugar and low-sodium foods for those with special needs.

 If you would prefer to provide a monetary donation rather than purchase an item, you may place a donation in the collection baskets provided it is in an envelope clearly marked St. Mary’s Food Pantry so that we can be sure it gets to the proper location.